PhD (Jurisprudence and Social Policy), UC Berkeley

 Anglo-American legal traditions Continental philosophy Contemporary law and society

 "Incitement to Justice: Fitzpatrick's Citations as Counter-Imperialism," in Reading Modern Law: Critical Methodologies and Sovereign Formations, eds.
-Buchanan, Motha, and Pahuja (Routledge/Cavendish, forthcoming 2011).
+Buchanan, Motha, and Pahuja (Routledge/Cavendish, 2012).

 “Speaking the Language of Law: A Juris-dictional Primer,” English Language Notes (48:2, Fall/Winter 2010, 9-14.
 Full text available online here.

 "Law as Claim to Justice," UC Irvine Law Review (in press).